Relating Functional and Imperative Session Types: Motivation

 \subsection{Abstraction over Channel Creation}

 A server typically accepts many connections on the same access point and performs the same initialization (e.g., authentication) on each channel.
-Hence, it make sense to abstract over the creation of a channel.
+Hence, it makes sense to abstract over the creation of a channel as in this code fragment.

+Here, \lstinline/addService/ is an access point for sessions of type $S$.
+The function \lstinline/accept/ creates a channel end according to the access point type (a client would invoke the corresponding \lstinline/request/ function on the same access point.)
+The VGR typing rule for accepting a connection reads as follows:

-However, in VGR, the freshness condition on the channel created by \lstinline/accept/ only applies inside the function body.
-The actual VGR type of \lstinline/acceptAdd/ does not reflect freshness anymore as the name $\alpha$, say, is fixed in the function type:
+In this rule, $v$ is an access point for creating connections of type $S$.
+According to the rule, the name of the newly created channel is fresh, i.e., it does not occur in any incoming environment or type.
+However, the freshness condition on this channel only applies inside the function body of \lstinline/acceptAdd/.
+The actual VGR type of \lstinline/acceptAdd/ does not reflect freshness anymore but fixes a name $\alpha$, say, in the function type:

 In consequence, VGR cannot invoke \lstinline/acceptAdd/ twice in a row as the second invocation would result in an ill-formed environment that contains two specifications for channel $\alpha$.

 LFST elides this issue, again, by not tracking channel identities.